splunk/observability-workshop/docs/synthetics/index.md

 Test & Validate the new monitor

 !!! info "Tip"
-    As you are creating the steps try using the "[Business Transaction](https://help.rigor.com/hc/en-us/articles/360049442854-How-Do-I-Use-Business-Transactions)" feature in Splunk Synthetic Monitoring. *"Business Transactions are a combined group of contiguous steps in a Real Browser script that are to be measured as a whole.
+    As you are creating the steps try using the [Business Transaction](https://help.rigor.com/hc/en-us/articles/360049442854-How-Do-I-Use-Business-Transactions) feature in Splunk Synthetic Monitoring. *"Business Transactions are a combined group of contiguous steps in a Real Browser script that are to be measured as a whole.
 These transactions logically group similar parts of a flow together, so that users can view the performance of multiple steps and page(s) grouped under one Business Transaction."*

 ## Resources